 How Long Do UPS Truck Accident Cases Take?

-Other factors that affect how long it takes to resolve UPS accident cases can include (and may not be limited to) whether:
+Other factors affecting how long it takes to resolve a UPS accident case include:

-- The victim wants to see his or her day in court.
+- If the victim wants to see their day in court

 How Much Are Settlements for UPS Accident Lawsuits?

-Just like the length of UPS accident lawsuits, compensation for these cases depends on the specifics of a particular case.
-Generally, factors that impact the value of these cases can include (and are not necessarily limited to):
+Compensation for UPS accident lawsuits depends on the specifics of the particular case.
+Generally, two main factors that impact the value of a case include (but are not limited to):

-- The nature of the negligence involved: When the negligence is part of a pattern of reckless behavior—or when it’s especially heinous in nature, punitive damages may be available.
-When they are, they are meant to punish the negligent party, and victims may secure higher recoveries.
+- The nature of the negligence involved: When the negligence is part of a pattern of reckless behavior, or when it’s especially heinous in nature, punitive damages may be applied to the UPS truck accident case.
+These damages are meant to punish the negligent driver.
+As a result, their victims may secure more compensation.